JianxinMa/v9.js/doc/debugger.md

   - It will always use `LEV` when leaving.
 But `ENT` on entry only when there are locals.

 ## Support from Operating System

+Update: due to the handcrafted initial process in os.c, we do need a little tiny creepy bit support from OS.
+But I am too busy to update this document right now.

 At the moment, we don't need to modify the existing OS for debugging support.